-In 1853 he was charged with finding and surveying a railway route from the Mississippi River to the Pacific ocean.
-After moving along the Kansas–Nebraska border, his journey took him over the Rocky Mountains, and into the Gunnison River Valley.
-Working with Marcelino Baca, a guide from Taos, New Mexico, the pair, along with the rest of Gunnison’s party, came into conflict with Ute warriors on several occasions, but Gunnison was able to appease them and move on, further boosting his confidence in dealing with the natives.
+In 1853 he was charged with finding and surveying a railway route from the Mississippi River to the Pacific Ocean.
+After moving along the Kansas–Nebraska border, his journey took him over the Rocky Mountains and into the Gunnison River Valley.
+Working with Marcelino Baca, a guide from Taos, New Mexico, the pair and the rest of Gunnison’s party came into conflict with Ute warriors on several occasions.
+However, Gunnison appeased them and moved on, further boosting his confidence in dealing with the natives.

 However, as he and his party moved into Utah, locals warned them of recent trouble with the Paiute.
-Overconfident in his abilities to negotiate with the Indians, he divided his crew into two groups before going around Lake Sevier.
+Overconfident in his ability to negotiate with the Indians, he divided his crew into two groups before going around Lake Sevier.
 It was a fatal mistake.
-The next morning, October 26, 1853, a band of Paiute, seeking revenge for the killing of their chief, ambushed and killed Gunnison and all but four of the 11 members in his group.
+The following day, October 26, 1853, a band of Paiute, seeking revenge for the killing of their chief, ambushed and killed Gunnison and all but four of the 11 members in his group.

 Gunnison’s route through the fabled Black Canyon of Gunnison was never used for a transcontinental railroad; however, the information he gathered throughout his career would later be extremely useful in the development of the west.